octaflop/herald/README.md

 on the NoSQL database redis, and redis-python is used to make the calls.

 This project is currently in early alpha stages, and is not intended for use in any production environment.
+It has no user authentication, nor commenting, nor ORM.
+These are all in the works.